dpiegdon/rigolctl/README.md

 Supported features:

-* save screenshot
+* save screenshot.

-* save recorded waveforms from memory
+* save recorded waveforms from memory. data for each channel is saved as string of unsigned chars. supports saving multiple records and all visible channels.

-* save and restore current setup
+* save and restore current setup. (some settings sadly cannot be saved, like channel labels)

 ## Dependencies